Skip to content

 IAnalogOutputNumeric output (dimmer, valve position, fan speed)double

-Use [ServiceProviderContract] on a property to declare the I/O binding.
-The defaultName provides a human-readable label shown in the Dashboard during wiring.
+Use [ServiceProviderContractBinding] on a property to declare the I/O binding.
+DefaultName provides a human-readable label shown in the dashboard during wiring.

 csharp